laravel-enso/documentation/docs/backend/data-import.md

 - serve the generated template workbook
 - validate uploaded files against the template
 - queue the import when the structure is valid

+When the import runs through the seeder-oriented flow, the package resolves the acting user from `config('enso.imports.seederUserId')`.
+Set `DATA_IMPORT_SEEDER_USER_ID` to an Enso user that should own created records, approvals, and audit metadata produced by those imports.

 ## API